luoxich01/Python-Projects/README.md

-# PythonProjects
-Python Projects - Easy Mode

-# These projects are python practising projects (easy) from LeetCode
+These are some fun Python projects